Can You Give Your Child Up to the State?

 4. Adoption Through a Private Agency

 Finally, if you wish to avoid the unknowns of giving your child to the state, you may reach out to a local private adoption agency to find a home for your child.
-Certain infant adoption agencies will take children up to a few years old, while there are other non-profit agencies which can assist you with the placement of older children.
+Certain infant adoption agencies will facilitate the placement of children up to a few years old, while there are other non-profit agencies that can assist you with the placement of older children.

 If you are considering placing an infant or toddler for adoption, you can contact adoption counselors for free at 1-800-ADOPTION at any time.
 They can talk you through your options and, when you are ready, help you start an adoption plan for you and your child.
 American Adoptions will always be here to support you during this difficult time.